panosstav/NavalEngineering/README.md

 ## School of Naval Architecture and Marine Engineering Coding Projects

-Welcome to my GitHub repository where I showcase the projects I completed during my time at the School of Naval Architecture and Marine Engineering at the National Technical University of Athens.
+Welcome to my GitHub repository, where I showcase the projects I completed during my time at the School of Naval Architecture and Marine Engineering at the National Technical University of Athens.
 This repository serves as a portfolio of my work in this field.

 ![Screenshot_78](https://github.com/panosstav/MarineEngineering/assets/143627430/a889e8f2-a58b-4d1c-bdf2-22a1b7e09998)